fufexan/dotfiles/home/programs/eww/README.md

 # Eww configuration

-This configuration aims to provide a fully working shell replacement for compositors/window managers.
+This configuration aims to provide a shell replacement for compositors/window managers.
 Features constantly get added and existing ones get improved.

 ## 🗃️  Components